stuart909/gameutils/README.md

-I will find and upload when time permits.
+I will find and upload additional utilities when time permits.
 Probably never if nobody asks.

 Games:
 - Supreme Ruler 2020